 Buildings and Grounds.

 The parish house, constructed in 1922, has a main floor and a walkout basement.
-The main floor houses the church offices and conference/counseling space, a large activity room, and sizable kitchen.
-The lower floor consists of a conference room, 10 meeting (Sunday-school) rooms and a storage area.
-The south side of the parish house overlooks an expansive lawn which is used for Easter egg hunts, cook outs, and the Parish Picnic.
-Friends in Service to Saint Paul’s (FIST), a group of volunteer parishioners, maintain our buildings and grounds.
+The main floor houses the church offices, a large activity room, and a sizable kitchen.
+The lower floor consists of an office, an historical/archive room, 10 meeting (Sunday-school) rooms, and a storage area.
+The south side of the parish house overlooks an expansive lawn that is used for Easter egg hunts, cookouts, and the Parish Picnic.
+Friends in Service to Saint Paul’s (FIST), a group of volunteer parishioners, maintains our buildings and grounds.

 The parish draws its members largely from the Leavenworth-Lansing area, which includes Ft.
-Leavenworth, an active Army base, and the staffs of both the federal and state prison facilities in the local area.
+Leavenworth, an active Army base, and both federal and state prison facilities.
 The area has a relatively stable core population consisting of local natives, retired military, and government service people as well as a transient population of active military and other government service people.

 Today, St. Paul’s has approximately 200 members.
 Each year several military families, assigned as students at the Command and General Staff College or to other activities on Ft.
 Leavenworth, join the church for their time in the Leavenworth area.